alexandrastna/AI-for-ESG/README.md

 ## Phase 8 : Model Benchmarking on ESG and Sentiment Classification

 This section evaluates the **performance of multiple classification models** on a carefully curated, human-annotated dataset of 188 ESG-related sentences.
+> ***Annotation protocol:***
+>
+> All labels in the gold-standard set were annotated by me using the same operational definitions as the GPT-3.5 prompt presented below.
+While I would ideally rely on multiple annotators and report inter-annotator agreement (e.g., Cohen’s κ), this was not feasible within the scope of this project due to time and resource constraints.
+I acknowledge that some judgements are inherently subjective and that even my own second-pass readings occasionally differed; the dataset should therefore be viewed as a careful but single-annotator benchmark.

 The goal is to compare both **ESG pillar classification** and **sentiment analysis** across three major approaches:

 - A fine-tuned **ESG-BERT model** (`label_dominant`)
 - A finance-specific **FinBERT sentiment model** (`sentiment_finbert`)